National Guard Pay vs. Army Reserves Pay

 National Guard Pay and Reserve Pay

 Your pay as a National Guard or Reservist is determined by your rank, job, and time in service.
-You will always get paid when you train.
+You will always get paid for training.
 When you work for the military, you will receive some type of military pay.

 What about drill pay and weekend drills?

-• You need to know that 1 drill period is 4 hours.
+1 drill period is 4 hours.
 On a typical weekend, you would work 4 drill periods.
-So that E-5 would earn $416.76 for a regular, two day drill weekend.
+An E-5 could earn between $446.40 and $590.28 at press time, depending on years of service, for a regular, two-day drill weekend.

 What about Annual Training (AT)?